 Essential reading: Connected hats – niche or novelty

 Sensors embedded into your everyday wear are in a perfect position to understand the minute workings of your body.
-From monitoring your heat rate to analyzing your sweat and keeping tabs on your breathing.
+From monitoring your heat rate to analyzing sweat and keeping tabs on your breathing.
 The possibilities are endless.
 Best of all, these are items you would have worn anyway, but smarter.
 Which means no extra effort or adjustments to your routine.

 It is safe to say, we can look forward to a not too distant future when having smart clothes in your wardrobe becomes the norm.
 And when this happens, it will make wrist worn fitness trackers obsolete.
-And to the delight of Swiss watch makers, it will also render watches back into fashion items.
+And to the delight of struggling Swiss watch makers, it will also render watches back into fashion items.

 Slipping on an Athos shirt will allow you to track exertion of major upper-body muscle groups: pecs, biceps, triceps, deltoids, lats and traps.
 Shorts track exertion of major lower-body muscle groups: inner quads, outer quads, hamstrings and glutes.
 The information is relayed via Bluetooth to the smartphone app which in turn provides real-time biometric tracking, including muscle activity and insights to help you to exercise correctly and avoid injury.